Grant request must be received on or before April 1, 2018.

 Describe the plan of research, expected results, and any alterative approaches that may be pursued.

 Summarize how you will use the data from the project, including any plans to submit for NIH/NCI funding or other peer-reviewed grants.

 Provide an itemized budget, including personnel, supplies, equipment and indirect costs.
-The total one year budget including indirect costs (not to exceed 35%) is $50,000.
+The total one-year budget including indirect costs (not exceed 35%) is $50,000.

 Include as an appendix NIH-style biosketch for key investigators.

 All applications must be submitted electronically as a single, 8.5 x 11 inch document, scanned or saved to a PDF file.
 Email your application to email@example.com.
 The following file formats will not be accepted: graphics and image format files (e.g. PNG, TIFF and JPEG), non-PDF documents (e.g. Microsoft Office documents) and compressed files (e.g. ZIP, TAR and RAR files).

 Applications must be received on or before April 1, 2018.
 Funding decision will be announced June 1st, 2018 with funding to begin July 1, 2018.